CTSTavarney/ctst-dev/create_db_tables/README.md

 ### table_Results

 The lowest level of detail in the Points database is the Result record.
 A Result record is required for each placement in the Final heat of any Contest in which points are awarded.
 A Result entry is not required if no points were awarded.
-However, there is nothing to preclude creating a Result entry for all competitors in the Final heat, or for contests in the non-pointed divisions (e.g., Masters), as long as the competitor is assigned a Competitor ID.
+However, there is nothing to preclude creating a Result entry for all Competitors in the Final heat, or for Contests in the non-pointed divisions (e.g., Masters), as long as the Competitor is assigned a Competitor ID.
 The Points value assigned to a Result is determined by the data entry function, and is not automatically derived from the Result/Tier.
 This allows future changes to the points/tier levels without affecting existing points awarded.

 - `Result ID` : Primary Key.
 Uniquely identifies a result.
 Not used in other tables.